espressif/esptool/README.md

 #### ESP32 and Flash Size

-The ESP32 esp-idf flashes a partition table to the flash at offset 0x8000.
+The ESP-IDF flashes a partition table to the flash at offset 0x8000.
 All of the partitions in this table must fit inside the configured flash size, otherwise the ESP32 will not work correctly.

 ## Advanced Options